Qomrud: Overview

-Large areas of Iran have ancient civilizations.
-Qamrood area is one of those areas that retained elements from the days of the early period of civilization's presence.
-The first ancient prayers on the Iranian plateau were made in this area.
-Some historians have attributed the original construction of this area to Alexander, Bohram Gore, Tahmurth, Lhrassap, Ghobad Sassanid, Yazdgerd III, and several others, and there are disagreements over this.
-Archaeologists such as Roman Cirsman consider Qom to be the oldest region in which human beings have settled there and have established the first civilizations.
-New archaeological results also date the Qomrud region more than 7,000 years ago.
-Archaeologists claim that due to the existence of the Qamrood River and the presence of the Shah, the roadway of the Silk Road has been the source of civilizations since the early days of history.
-In the region, about 130 ancient works, mostly belonging to the Sassanid and Parthian era, have been identified.
+Large areas of Iran are home to ancient civilizations, and the Qamrood area is one such region that has preserved elements from the early days of civilization.
+The first ancient prayers on the Iranian plateau were conducted in this area.
+Some historians attribute the original construction of this region to figures such as Alexander, Bahram Gur, Tahmurth, Lhrassap, Kavad I, Yazdgerd III, and others, although there is considerable debate surrounding these claims.
+Archaeologists like Roman Cirsman regard Qom as one of the oldest regions where humans have settled and established early civilizations.
+Recent archaeological findings suggest that the Qamrood region dates back more than 7,000 years.
+Researchers assert that the presence of the Qamrood River and its proximity to the Silk Road have made this area a cradle of civilization since the dawn of history.
+Approximately 130 ancient sites, primarily from the Sassanid and Parthian eras, have been identified in the region.